panaverse/startup-gpt/README.md

-# Panaverse Startup GPT: Steps to Help You Start a Startup
+# Panaverse Startup GPT: Help You Start a Startup

-Using GenAI and Web 3 Technologies to Create Startups
+**Using GenAI, Web 3, and Cloud Technologies to Create Startups**

 If you’ve never started a business, the first time can be a little scary.
 Especially because it takes a lot of hard work and planning.
 On top of this, only about half of all businesses survive five years or longer.